richardhj/contao-onlinetickets/README.md

 ### During the event

+#### Check in

 Check in all sold tickets (hardtickets or online tickets) and track venue's degree of capacity.

 The included api is fully compatible with the ones of [TicketPay](http://ticketpay.de/).
 Install the iOS native [mobile app](http://ticketpay.de/app-demo/) to perform the checkin.

 ![app](http://ticketpay.de/wp-content/uploads/2013/09/app1.png)

+#### Management board / Box office

+There is a management board included.
+Place the according frontend module on a protected page in the frontend.
+The management board helps you to track the sales, checkins live, track box office sales, revert checkins.

 ### After the event